 With up to 20 years involvement in homelessness legal service provision, these organisations represent a vast repository of expertise and experience to homeless persons' advocates in Australia.
 Each organisation employs an array of strategies to combat law as a 'cause' and use the law as a 'solution' to homelessness.
-I have identified seven notable lessons to be drawn from legal service provision to the homeless in the United States.
+Notable lessons to be drawn from legal service provision to the homeless in the United States include the following.